 Today is the world environment day.
 It allows us to take a stock of what we can do make our planet survive and thrive.
 Here is our 5 ways you can go green.

 We are staring at a very dramatically water-less future, so it is time to ration like hell.
-These can be simple ones like DIY water aerator which can cut down water supply significantly or if you are redoing your house then try reusing washing machine wastewater for toilets like here.
+These can be simple ones like DIY water aerator which can cut down water supply significantly.
+Especially since we are into hand washing.
+If you are redoing your house then try reusing washing machine wastewater for toilets like here.

 60 % of household waste is food waste which can be managed at home.
 All it needs you to do is keep your food waste in a container in your kitchen and after all that go and dump it your composter.
 Add microbes like this and within 6 weeks you will have your manure ready.
 Just put in pot with soil and even if you don’t have a green thumb, something will grow ( to quote Jurassic Park, “Nature finds a way” ).
 Plus you can be sure that waste workers don’t have to go through your muck or pinch your nose at street corners.